Receivable turnover definition

 Receivable turnover is a measure of how quickly a company is collecting its sales that were made on credit.
 This refers to sales for which cash payment was delayed until after the sale date.
 A high rate of turnover occurs when the proportion of receivables to sales is low.

-Understanding Receivable Turnover
+Factors Impacting Receivable Turnover

 Related AccountingTools Courses